Matala Hydroelectric Power Station

 The Matala Power Station is a hydroelectric power station across the Kunene River, in Angola, that has installed generation capacity of 40 MW.
 The power station came online in 1954.

 Location

 The power station lies on the banks of the Kunene River, in the town of Matala, in Huíla Province, in southwestern Angola.
 Matala is located approximately 175 km, by road, east of the city of Lubango, the provincial capital.
 This is approximately 985 km, by road, southeast of the city of Luanda, the capital of Angola.
-The geographical coordinates of Matala Hydroelectric Power Station are 14°44'38.0"S, 15°02'31.0"E (Latitude:-14.743889; Longitude:15.041944).

 History

 In 1954, Matala Dam was commissioned with a dual purpose of providing water for irrigation to the region and supplying electricity to southwestern Angola.
 The original installed capacity of 39 megawatts was never achieved, but subsequent repairs in 2001, 2011 and 2016 have attempted to achieve generation capacity of at least 40 megawatts.

 Specifications

 The Matala dam has a weir measuring in excess of 700 m, in length.
 Other components of the complex include an inlet, an outlet, movable gates, electrical mechanical hardware, powerlines and switching gear.
 The dam creates a reservoir with a mean surface area of 41 km², with storage capacity of 60000000 m³.